humanmade/brightcove-video-connect-gutenberg/README.md

 This repo doesn't currently include the dist files.
 To build the dist files, clone the repository, run `npm install` and then `npm run build`.

+### TODO:

+**Add support for playlists.** Currently this interface only supports the `[bc_video]` shortcode.
+We should build out support for the playlist shortcode as well.

+**Better, more Gutenberg-y interface.** It would be nice to allow setting options through a panel in inspector controls, rather than having to open the modal to make those changes.

+**Support more options in preview iframe.** If dimensions are set on the shortcode, we could try to respect those in the editor preview as well.

+**Release with built files.** It'd make it easier to include as a submodule if there was a tag which contained all the dist files.
+Also, release to .org plugin repository.